districtr/districtr/docs/map.md

 `dragRotate`, `preserveDrawingBuffer`, `dragPan`, `touchZoomRotate`
 - more options as needed, passsed in as a parameter on contruction.

-In addition, this object contains `this.nav` to serve as Navigation Control, as provided by `mapboxgl`.
+In addition, this object contains `this.nav` that serves as Navigation Control, as provided by `mapboxgl`.

 ### The `addUnits` function